jchmski/gulp-file-inline/README.md

 > a [gulp](https://github.com/wearefractal/gulp) plugin for inlining CSS and javascript files directly

-## Usage
+# Installation

-First, install `gulp-file-inline` as a development dependency:
+Use npm to install `gulp-file-inline` as a development dependency

 ```shell
 npm install --save-dev gulp-file-inline
 ```

-Then, add it to your `gulpfile.js`:
+Then, add it to your `gulpfile.js`:= file

 ```javascript
 var inject = require("gulp-file-inline");